Patlenlix/CrimeDatabase/README.md

       - Username: guest
       - Password: guest
 4. Build the image:
     - Go to the folder of the application and run the following from your Console:
       `docker image build -t crimedb .`
-5. Run the application: `docker container run crimedb`
+5. Run the application: `docker container run --name crimedb -p 8080:8080 --link some-rabbit:some-rabbit crimedb`
 6. Use Insomnia to run the endpoints below
     - Use Basic Auth:
         - Username: admin
         - Password: admin123

 ---